-Saving the World From the Code Apocalypse
+The Coming Software Apocalypse

 Newcombe and his colleagues at Amazon would go on to use TLA+ to find subtle, critical bugs in major systems, including bugs in the core algorithms behind S3, regarded as perhaps the most reliable storage engine in the world.
 It is now used widely at the company.
 In the tiny universe of people who had ever used TLA+, their success was not so unusual.
 An intern at Microsoft used TLA+ to catch a bug that could have caused every Xbox in the world to crash after four hours of use.
 Engineers at the European Space Agency used it to rewrite, with 10 times less code, the operating system of a probe that was the first to ever land softly on a comet.
 Intel uses it regularly to verify its chips.

 But TLA+ occupies just a small, far corner of the mainstream, if it can be said to take up any space there at all.
 Even to a seasoned engineer like Newcombe, the language read at first as bizarre and esoteric—a zoo of symbols.
 For Lamport, this is a failure of education.
 Though programming was born in mathematics, it has since largely been divorced from it.
 Most programmers aren’t very fluent in the kind of math—logic and set theory, mostly—that you need to work with TLA+.
-“Very few programmers understand—and including very few teachers of programming—understand the very basic concepts and how they’re applied in practice.
+“Very few programmers—and including very few teachers of programming—understand the very basic concepts and how they’re applied in practice.
 And they seem to think that all they need is code,” Lamport says.
-“The idea that there’s some higher level than the code in which you need to be able think precisely, and that mathematics actually allows you to think precisely about it, is just completely foreign.
+“The idea that there’s some higher level than the code in which you need to be able to think precisely, and that mathematics actually allows you to think precisely about it, is just completely foreign.
 Because they never learned it.”

 Lamport sees this failure to think mathematically about what they’re doing as the problem of modern software development in a nutshell: The stakes keep rising, but programmers aren’t stepping up—they haven’t developed the chops required to handle increasingly complex problems.
 “In the 15th century,” he said, “people used to build cathedrals without knowing calculus, and nowadays I don’t think you’d allow anyone to build a cathedral without knowing calculus.
 And I would hope that after some suitably long period of time, people won’t be allowed to write programs if they don’t understand these simple things.”